• Skip to primary navigation

 Disclosure: I received this book from Tuttle Publishing in exchange for my honest review.
 All comments and opinions are my own.
 This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.

-Three Aysh Abu Laham (Mini Saudi Pizzas) on a wooden board with lemons in the background.
+Two Aysh Abu Laham (Mini Saudi Pizzas) on a wooden board with lemon halves and parsley in the background.

 Habeeb Salloum